bcgov/aqwarnings/frontend/warnings/2025-08-12_wildfire_smoke_issue.md

 The Regions of BC highlighted on the map are being impacted or are likely to be impacted by wildfire smoke over the next 24-48 hours.

-Areas along the west coast of Vancouver Island (Tofino to Sooke) may also experience periods of smoke.
+Smoke from the Mount Underwood fire (approximately 12 km southeast of Port Alberni) is impacting air quality near Port Alberni and areas to the southeast, such as Lake Cowichan.
+Areas along the west coast of Vancouver Island (Tofino to Sooke) may also experience periods of smoke, but to a lesser degree.

 During a wildfire, smoke conditions can change quickly over short distances and can vary considerably hour-by-hour.